Welcome to the New “Post-Responsibility” Society

 None.
 Zero.
 Zilch.

-In fact, almost 40% of Americans said they don’t have enough money to cover an unexpected $400 expense.
+In fact, 35% of Americans said they would have difficulty covering an unexpected $400 expense.

 That’s Bravo Sierra.
 And you know it.